We can't find the internet

 Hey there, fabulous developers! ๐ We've got some exciting updates and tweaks to share with you.
 Let's dive right into the latest changes:

-New feature: ๐ Add support for atomic_rmw fadd
+New feature: ๐ Add support for atomic_rmw fadd for bf16 on HOPPER

 - Summary: This update brings in the magic of

-for bf16 data type on HOPPER CUDA compute capability within XLA:GPU and MLIR-based emitters.
+atomic_rmw faddfor bf16 data type on HOPPER CUDA compute capability within XLA:GPU and MLIR-based emitters.
 Now, you can perform atomic operations on bf16 data types with ease.
 A test case has been added to ensure everything runs smoothly on the HOPPER architecture.

-Improvement: ๐ Avoid building hlo_runner_main.cc
+Improvement: ๐ Avoid building hlo_runner_main.cc twice

 - Summary: We've streamlined the build process by moving the actual build into a shared library target and creating two binary targets that depend on it.
 This makes maintaining dependencies easier and more explicit.
 Say goodbye to redundant builds!